mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 engineer or astrogator at the wrong moment.

-Medics are not required either; the position of medic is filled when the ship’s owner feels it necessary or when the crew demands it forcefully enough.
+Medics are not required either; the position of medic is filled when the ship's owner feels it necessary or when the crew demands it forcefully enough.

-Because of the nature of Aslan society and upbringing, most ships have a male in formal command of the ship and a female who deals with many details (specifically finances) that are beneath the male’s dignity.
+Because of the nature of Aslan society and upbringing, most ships have a male in formal command of the ship and a female who deals with many details (specifically finances) that are beneath the male's dignity.
 The male captain is almost always the pilot.
-On military ships, the female is the captain’s executive officer, while on commercial ships, she will be the purser.
+On military ships, the female is the captain's executive officer, while on commercial ships, she will be the purser.
 In both cases, she may also be the astrogator.